-The Prospect Heights Neighborhood Development Council, Arup and DOT came to Vanderbilt Avenue on September 11 and September 17 to talk about the future of the Avenue.
+PHNDC, Arup and DOT held on-street workshops on September 11, 17 and 19 to talk about the future of Vanderbilt and Underhill Avenues.
 In interactive exercises, key questions were posed to residents and passersby:

 - How can we build on the success of Open Streets to make it a permanent and special part of Prospect Heights and Brooklyn?